John-D-T/webscrape_and_nowcast_project/README.md

 Hi!
 Welcome - this repository was created to facilitate exploring the use of cinema data and web scraping techniques as an alternative economic proxy for economic activity in the UK (United Kingdom).

-(note: the images in this readme are best read with a white background)

 Context:

 In economic analysis, there has been a trend of using unconventional indicators.